- Books, Literature, and Writing»

 The Busy Sidewalks

-Those of that other world now stir from their sleep, at last rising from beneath their cozy comforters of temporal warmth to a bright new, yet frigid day.
+Those of that other world now stir from their sleep, at last rising from beneath their cozy comforters of temporal warmth to a bright new, yet cold day.

 Streetlights even stop lights, blinking their bright red and green, as shoppers rush about with their treasures.
 Hear the snow crunch, see the kids bunch; this is Santa's big scene.
 Above it all those bells are still heard, ringing out "it's Christmastime in the city" (to the continuing despairing scream of the evil one).